sujith-rek/docusign/README.md

 ## How to Use
 All the emojis are listed directly in a table

-Click on a table field to show the emoji card having all the other details of that emoji
+Click on a table field to show the emoji card with all the other emoji details.

+With the filter, you can search for any emoji, category, or anything.

+You can also sort data, By clicking the header of the table

 ## Deployment
 #### Install dependencies